Also known as the "Char Custom Rule" among Gundam fans, whose series uses this in spades:

 Ace Combat 2 has the Z.O.E. squadron: five unmanned aircraft painted entirely red, the last of which appears as the most dangerous enemy in the final mission, flying one of the series' very first superfighters.
 Like with Zero, Scarface One inverts this - his official plane in this game is the Su-35, which has a paint scheme primarily consisting of the color blue; his teammates likewise tend towards green planes.

-Ace Combat Infinity includes "Moby Dick Pursuit" Boss Battle missions in which the players cooperate to take down Ace Combat 6's Aigaion.
+Ace Combat Infinity included "Moby Dick Pursuit" Boss Battle missions in which the players cooperate to take down Ace Combat 6's Aigaion.
 The improved version seen in the second such mission is painted red, and the rarest and most dangerous is gold.
+After an update, these were replaced with similarly-colored versions of the Stonehenge turret network from 04.

 World of Warcraft color-codes items by rarity: grey items being trash, white being "Ordinary" (trade skill items that are white have some use in game; white quality gear is never used by players beyond the first few levels), green "Uncommon" (quest reward items and harder-to-get tradeskill items), blue "Rare" (dungeon rewards and at the end of a quest line), purple "Epic" (end game content; unlike other lower colors, there are multiple tiers of purple at a given character level), and orange "Legendary" (only a handful of items in the entire game; no armor is legendary.
 It takes quite a while for a group of players to get a single player one of these; tradeskill items that are legendary are used to get legendary weapons).
 Urban Legend of Zelda tells of the red "Artifact" class far more powerful than even Legendary, currently restricted to GM items.
 Finally, gold-text heirlooms are gear that automatically get more powerful as your character levels and can only be obtained by having a higher level character on your account send it to a lower level one (other players can't help you out here).